 Just as the kid had barely staggered upright again, two large purple hands reached through the open window behind him and, to Danielle's horror, closed tightly around the boy's throat.
 She quickly shook her cousin's arm to get his attention and pointed towards the kid that was being suffocated.
 Danny's eyes widened in seeing this.
 Out of reflex they had adapted from back home, they both took several hurried steps forward in an attempt to assist the teenager when the owner of the hands suddenly yelped and released him; almost as if he had been bitten or electrocuted into doing so.

-Panting, the raven-haired boy fell forward over the hydrangea bush, but straightened up and stared around an instant later.
-Danny and Danielle ended up doing the same.
+Panting, the raven-haired boy fell forward over the hydrangea bush, but straightened up and stared around an instant later as though the giant hands had never been there to begin with.
+With the immediate danger passed, Danny and Danielle ended up doing the same.
 There was no sign of what had caused the loud cracking noise, but there were now several faces peering through various nearby windows.
-The kid hastily stuffed the stick in his jeans as if trying to look innocent: A trick that Danny in particular recognized far too easily as something he himself had done multiple times in the past before he became as famous as he and his cousin now were in Amity Park.
+They saw as the kid hastily stuffed the stick in his jeans as if trying to look innocent: A trick that Danny in particular recognized far too easily as something he himself had done multiple times in the past before he became as famous as he and his cousin now were in Amity Park.

 "Lovely evening!"
 The fat, mustached man that had been choking the boy shouted, waving at the lady across the street in number seven, who was glaring from behind her net curtains.
 "Did you hear that car backfire?
 Gave Petunia and me quite a turn."